 1409 Coliseum Boulevard Montgomery, Alabama 36110

 Current routing detours: Here is the current ALDOT closures memo (if link is down visit main site).

-Misc: Alabama DOT trucking permit manual – has a lot of good information.
+Misc: Alabama DOT trucking Alabama permits manual – has a lot of good information.
 Escrow account customers may replenish escrow by credit card.
 Contact: Mechelle @ 1-800-499-2782 and press option 4.
 Note: Alabama DOT requires you to sign their permit with red ink only.

 DOT permit office Hours: 7:00 AM – 4:45 – PM